yilozt/rounded-window-corners/README.md

 yarn watch
 ```

-### Test in Virtual machine
+### Test in Virtual Box by Vagrant

-Need to install [`vagrant`](https://github.com/hashicorp/vagrant) and Virtual Box.
+Need to install [`Vagrant`](https://github.com/hashicorp/vagrant) and Virtual Box.
 This command will setup a virtual machine that enable log of extensions in terminal.

 ```
 yarn vm